Xylopyrographer/STAC/Documentation/Using screen for STAC Information.md

 `SDK` is the espressif ESP-IDF software development kit version used by the arduino-esp32 core.

-`MAC` is the network interface MAC address.
+`MAC` is the WiFi network interface MAC address.

 Useful info if you're interested in tweaking the STAC software.
 File it in the trivia bucket otherwise.

+The other bits of the data dump are covered in the *STAC Users Guide*.